cd../blog

 • Late October / early November (Q3)

-There’s also a noticeable bump around year‑end and early January.
-Boards refresh membership, compensation committees finalize pay, companies announce strategy tweaks and long‑term targets.
-Many of those changes formally land in 8‑Ks effective January 1.
+There's also a noticeable bump around year-end and early January.
+Boards refresh membership.
+Compensation committees finalize pay.
+Companies announce strategy tweaks.
+Many of those changes formally land in 8-Ks effective January 1.

-M&A has its own rough seasonality: you often see clusters of deal announcements before quarter‑ends, after earnings calls (when companies feel they’ve “reset” expectations), and in December as tax and planning considerations collide.
+M&A has its own rough seasonality: clusters of deal announcements before quarter-ends, after earnings calls, and in December as tax considerations collide.

 Understanding these cycles helps you separate "this is just earnings season noise" from "this really came out of nowhere."